 He also says that once a dog has an immune-mediated disease, it is “best to keep vaccines to a minimum or to stop them.
 Instead, the dog can get titer tested.”

 Incidentally, my dog was affected by kennel cough years ago when he used to get the vaccine against it.
-We stopped that vaccine years ago.
+We stopped that vaccine years ago, too.

-Dexter is given a few supplements including: Cosequin DS Advanced for his arthritis, Omega 3 capsule for immunity and heart health, Dr. Harvey’s CoEnzyme Q10 for heart health, and we recently started Pet Releaf CBD oil capsules for immune health and support.
+Dexter is given a few supplements including: Cosequin Advanced for his arthritis, fish oil twice daily with food for immune protection and heart health, and Dr. Harvey’s CoEnzyme Q10 for heart health,

 For close to one year, we kept Dexter on melatonin 3 mg one to two times a day to help keep his platelets up.
 This was on the advice and protocol of his internal medicine specialist.

 We show and tell our dog we love him.
-He is brushed, loved, gets ample mental stimulation, and I truly believe in the power of love.
+He is brushed, cared for, gets ample mental stimulation, and I truly believe in the power of love.

 What Can You Do To Prevent IMT in Dogs